Thursday, June 26, 2014

 Table 2 shows how these 140 senators eventually exited the Senate.
 Note that Cochran is one of the 14 who remains.

-: Crystal Ball
+Source: Crystal Ball research

 Here are some takeaways from the five other states that had noteworthy contests on Tuesday night:

-: National Republicans feared that former Rep. Tom Tancredo (R), known mostly as a hawk on immigration issues, would win the GOP nomination to oppose Gov. John Hickenlooper (D) in the fall.
+Colorado: National Republicans feared that former Rep. Tom Tancredo (R), known mostly as a hawk on immigration issues, would win the GOP nomination to oppose Gov. John Hickenlooper (D) in the fall.
 Tancredo’s third-party bid in 2010 — he ended up getting 36% of the vote, much more than the actual Republican nominee — doomed GOP prospects here four years ago.
 But Tancredo lost to former Rep. Bob Beauprez (R), more of an establishment favorite.
 Beauprez is an underdog in this Leans Democratic race, and it’s not like he’s an obviously great candidate: He lost by 17 points to former Gov. Bill Ritter (D) in the 2006 gubernatorial race.
 But he’s less of a lightning rod than Tancredo, which arguably could be helpful to other Colorado Republicans on the ballot, and he also has a fighting chance at an upset if conditions merit.

 We mentioned last week that Rep. Doug Lamborn (R, CO-5) could potentially face some trouble in his primary against Bentley Rayburn (R), a retired Air Force general and past Lamborn foe.
 Sure enough, Lamborn only won with 52.5% of the vote.
 Mitt Romney won 59% of the vote in this district in 2012, so it shouldn’t be as competitive in the general election.
 Meanwhile, earlier this year Rep. Cory Gardner (R, CO-4) pushed 2010 Senate nominee Ken Buck (R) out of the Senate race against Sen. Mark Udall (D).
 Buck moved down to compete for Gardner’s open House seat, and he easily won the primary.
 He’s a favorite to be elected in the fall in another 59% Romney district.

-: The Republican House caucus is back up to its full strength of 234 members after businessman and now-Rep. Curt Clawson (R, FL-19) easily won a special election.
+Florida: The Republican House caucus is back up to its full strength of 234 members after businessman and now-Rep. Curt Clawson (R, FL-19) easily won a special election.
 He replaces former Rep. Trey Radel (R), who resigned the seat after he was caught buying cocaine from an undercover federal agent.
 There are now two vacancies in the House in safe Democratic seats: NC-12 and NJ-1.

-: The action here was in the House, and the takeaway is that Washington Republicans — just like in Mississippi — got the results they wanted.
+New York: The action here was in the House, and the takeaway is that Washington Republicans — just like in Mississippi — got the results they wanted.

 On Long Island, state Sen. Lee Zeldin (R) handily defeated self-funder George Demos (R), a former Securities and Exchange Commission prosecutor, for the right to face Rep. Tim Bishop (D, NY-1) in this very competitive district.
 We’re calling this race Leans Democratic but it might be a Toss-up in the fall: Bishop handily beat Zeldin in more optimal conditions in 2008, but expect a tighter contest this time.